wcm-io/io.wcm.wcm.ui.clientlibs/src/site/markdown/usage.md

 * `nonce` = {string}
 * `referrerpolicy` = no-referrer | no-referrer-when-downgrade | origin | origin-when-cross-origin | same-origin | strict-origin | strict-origin-when-cross-origin | unsafe-url
 * `type` = module | text/javascript
+* `allowMultipleIncludes` - by default, multiple includes of the same script in a single request are eliminated.
+If setting this property to `true`, they are included multiple times if requested.
 * `customAttributes` - set arbitrary HTML attributes, e.g. `customAttributes=['attr1=value 1','data-attr2=5','attr3']`

 See https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#Attributes for a full documentation of this attributes.